nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter14_back_4_end_of_chapter_activities.md

 <!-- p466 -->
-    - Read <span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="6" data-verses="3-4" data-lang="en" data-version="NKJV">Romans 6:3-4</span> (*“We were therefore buried with Him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.”*).
+    - Read <span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="6" data-verses="3-4" data-lang="en" data-version="NKJV">Romans 6:3-4</span> (*“We were therefore buried with Him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.”*).

 <!-- p467 -->